dsdanielpark/auto-unstar/README.md

 # Auto Unstar
-A user-friendly Bash script to effortlessly compile a list of starred repositories in a `stars.txt` file, then automatically unstar the listed repos for better GitHub organization.
+A user-friendly Bash script to effortlessly compile a list of starred repositories in a `stars.txt` file, then automatically unstar the listed repositories.
 <br>

 # Quick Start